erstrom/opencv-home-cam/README.rst

   the epoch.
 - **TIME_STAMP_DATE**: A human readable string of the time stamp in the following format: YYYY-MM-DD HH:MM:SS
-- **CASCADE**: The cascade file that trigged the action invocation.
+- **DETECTOR**: The detector that trigged the action invocation.
 - **IMAGE_PATH**: The path to a jpg file containing the frame that caused the action to be invoked.

-If the action is associated with several cascades, the action script might be launch several time for each cascade that has yielded an object detection.
+If the action is associated with several cascades, the action script might be launch several time for each detector that has yielded an object detection.
-In this case, the **CASCADE** environment variable will of course be set to the name of the particular cascade that is associated with the action invocation.
+In this case, the **DETECTOR** environment variable will of course be set to the name of the particular detector that is associated with the action invocation.

 Logging
 +++++++